concourse/concourse-bosh-release/README.md

 ## Developing

 - If you are adding new Concourse flags to one of the job specs you must run `scripts/generate-job-templates` to add the new flags to the job templates.
 - When adding a new Concourse flag, don't define a `default` value that mirrors a default set by the Concourse binary.
 Instead, you may use the `example`.
-This prevents the possiblity of drift if the Concourse binary default value changes.
+This prevents the possibility of drift if the Concourse binary default value changes.